PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/chapter-6.md

 6. The requirements should be compatible with the capabilities and limitations of available technology.

-7. The component’s requirements, such as performance, temperature range, de-rating and screening, should be consistent with the safety and reliability requirements.
+7. The component's requirements, such as performance, temperature range, de-rating and screening, should be consistent with the safety and reliability requirements.

 8. The ability to test, maintain and manufacture the hardware item should be addressed.